5jt/dyalog-cookbook/manuscript/06_configSettings.md

   would create a new instance which contains all the definitions of _both_ INI files.
 In case of a name conflict the last one wins.
 Here this would mean that machine specific definitions would overwrite more general ones.

 * Sometimes it is more appropriate to have a namespace representing the INI file as such, with sub namespaces representing the sections and variables within them representing the keys and values.
 This can be achieved by using the instance method `Convert`.
-See `]ADOC_Browse #.IniFiles` for details.
+See `]ADoc #.IniFiles` for details.

   Here we give a simple example: